Graduate Program in Occupational Therapy

 f.
 Hepatitis B series – must be started by September of the third year, or professional phase (they are administered over a span of several months)

-B. Current CPR Certification for children and adults: (American Red Cross or American Heart Association approved)
+B. Current CPR Certification for children and adults: (American Red Cross or American Heart Association approved) It must be for the healthcare provider.

 C. Personal Health Insurance (Husson University or private)